kosson/ojs-tools/ojsxml/README.md

 6. Run `php csvToXmlConverter.php issues <ojs_username> ./docroot/csv/abstracts ./docroot/output` from the application subdirectory, where `ojs_username` should be the name of the user designated to make the uploads and management of the OJS platform.
 See that you already have PHP installed.
 7. The XML file(s) will be output in the specified output directory (`docroot/output` directory in this case).

-### Automated processing of the issue data into XML
+### Automated processing of the issue data into XML using Linux/GNU CLI

 The above steps can be tedious and error prone, especially if you have many articles in the issue.
 If you have all the resources in a single sub-directory, you may use the `process-issue.sh` script to automate the process of creating the XML file and copying the files to their respective places.
 The script could be placed in a diferent location from the ojsxml application.
 For convenience, it is placed in the subdirectory where all the publications resources are processed.
 The script should be accompanied by the `.env` file.
 If you don't have one, create it on the spot and addapt the `BASE_PATH` variable to your environment.